Enalean/tuleap-documentation-en/languages/en/installation-guide/step-by-step/prepare-database.rst

 .. note::

     Tuleap only works with the sql-mode listed above.
-    Adding one or booting the SQL database in any other mode will end up with Tuleap malfunctioning
+    Adding another or booting the SQL database in any other sql-mode will cause Tuleap to malfunction.

 You are now ready to configure and run Tuleap.